muhammad-fiaz/logly.zig/docs/examples/context.md

 # Context Binding

 This example demonstrates how to use context binding to attach metadata to logs.
+Context is particularly useful for tracking requests, user sessions, or system states across multiple log messages.

+## Code Example

 ```zig
 const std = @import("std");